brade31919/radar_depth/README.md

 # Depth Estimation from Monocular Images and Sparse Radar Data

-This is the official implementation of the paper "Depth Estimation from Monocular Images and Sparse Radar Data".
+This is the official implementation of the paper [Depth Estimation from Monocular Images and Sparse Radar Data](https://arxiv.org/abs/2010.00058).
 In this repo, we provide code for dataset preprocessing, training, and evaluation.

 Some parts of the implementation are adapted from [sparse-to-dense](https://github.com/fangchangma/sparse-to-dense.pytorch).
 We thank the authors for sharing their implementation.